RIT-iSchool/mongo-project-jsr/README.md

    flask run
    ```

-## You should see output similar to this:
+## You should see output similar to this -

    ```
    Running on http://127.0.0.1:9000/ (Press CTRL+C to quit)